 For an organization to pursue excellence and control costs, there must be internal capability for effective and sustainable process improvement.
-In five (5) 3-hour sessions, participants will learn the tools, techniques and necessary planning to improve a business process and achieve better outcomes, with increased efficiency.
+In this training, participants will learn the tools, techniques and necessary planning to improve a business process and achieve better outcomes, with increased efficiency.
 This course will enable participants to contribute to process improvement initiatives, while getting a comprehensive understanding of how quality management has and continues to evolve in all business sectors.

 An added value for participating in this multi-week course is preparation to attain the Certified Quality Improvement Associate (CQIA) status (a lifetime certification) with the American Society for Quality (ASQ).

-Each participant will identify a sponsor.
-The sponsor could be the participant’s manager or another leader from their company that will provide guidance and support in applying the tools to actual work.
+What you should expect In conjunction with the training, participants work on a project throughout the course with instructor feedback and guidance.
+Each participant will need a sponsor for their project (most likely the participant’s manager or another leader from their company) that will support applying the tools to actual work that is value-added for the company.
 We will give sponsors regular updates on course content and suggestions for helping implement course content at work.
-Participants will bring a project to work on throughout the duration of the course to get instructor feedback and guidance on the project.
-Suggested projects include:

 - Cycle time analysis and reduction

 - Root cause analysis

 - Session 1: Quality management systems, terms and philosophies

 - ISO 9001 fundamentals; quality terms in common use

 - The history of quality and the pioneers that helped chart the course

 - Risk analysis; customer requirements capture and establishing process capability prior to full production